LouisBeke/docs/latest/payments/stripe.md

 ### 3. Create Webhook

-After creating the API key, you&apos;ll need to create a `webhook` which will allow Stripe events to be processed via Jexactyl.
+After creating the API key, you&apos;ll need to create a `webhook` which will allow Stripe events to be processed via foxxnode.
 Head to 'Webhooks' on the sidebar and generate a new webhook.

 ![image](../../public/images/stripe-webhook.png)